Sonja Piper Dosti

 Similarly, if anyone in TV or film wishes to develop faith-based projects but doesn’t want to alienate faith-based audiences, Sonja provides unique insight and experience as she currently ministers to a racially and socio-economically diverse people of faith who love to watch TV and movies (a perfect cross-section of a faith-based audience).

 Sonja loves combining two of her great loves: faith and stories.
-She enjoys reading different genres of books, going to opening night for every Marvel film with her boys, and writing articles for Counseling Solutions at http://www.rickthomas.net/.
+She enjoys reading different genres of books, going to opening night for every Marvel/DC/Star Wars film with her family, and writing articles and speeches.

 Guidelines & FAQs